-Home Coordinator: Judy Compton
+Home Coordinator: Karen McKinney

 This group enjoys planning and executing meals based on various international cuisines.
 It is open to singles and couples.
 The heart of our section is the opportunity to socialize with people from all parts of the University while enjoying gourmet meals.
 We meet six times a year, three times meeting in small groups (8 to 12 people) in members’ homes on Saturday or Sunday evenings in fall, winter and spring.
 Members are assigned a dish to prepare and bring to the hostess’s home.
 The cost is shared by attendees.
 The whole group meets for potlucks in September (a tailgate), December (a holiday party) and May (a picnic).
 Annual dues defray expenses for our whole-group functions.
-Leader: Bonnie Ion.

 Our group is comprised of both knitters and crocheters.
-We meet informally in members’ homes from September through June on the 1st Thursday and 3rd Tuesday of the month, from 1:00 to 3:00 p.m.
+We meet informally in members’ homes from September through June on the 2nd and 4th Thursday of the month, from 1:00 to 3:00 p.m.
 All skill levels are represented in our group.
 Those interested in learning to knit are welcome as well.
 Our main focus is on individual projects while sharing skills and techniques.
 A field trip to a local yarn store is usually made during the year.
-Leaders: Ann Antonuk and Marla Goldstein.

 The group meets to taste and learn about wines two or three times a year in members’ homes at 5:30 p.m. on a Sunday.
 At each meeting, six wines are selected around a theme or geographical area.
 Attendees bring a plate of hors d’oeuvres to share.
 Each member is welcome to bring a guest.
-Costs are divided among attendees and planned to be no more than $10 a person.
+Costs of the evening are divided among those present and are usually between $10-$12.
 Dates of tasting are announced by email to those on the Wine Tasting mailing list.
-Leaders: Karen Stern and Donna Wicker.